-Total elective credits = 4.
-Elective credits may be taken in various ways; for example, a combination of one- or two-credit modules, or a three-credit elective plus a one-credit module.
-Including 4 elective credits.
+Total elective credits = 3 Elective credits may be taken in various ways; for example, a combination of one- or two-credit modules, or a three-credit.

 RN-M.S. in Nursing Sample Curriculum

 For RNs with Diplomas or Associate Degrees